DenOfEquity/PixArt-Sigma-for-webUI/README.md

 ### added 02/05/2024 ###
 * support for PixArt-Alpha models - they use the same T5 text encoder.
-* fixed (but still commented out) saving of fp16 text encoder.
+* fixed ~~(but still commented out)~~ saving of fp16 text encoder.
 Previously might not have saved in the right place.

+### added 03/04/2024
+* added SA-solver, DPM SDE
+* forced default sampler for LCM, DMD models
+* forced empty negative, 1 step, 1 CFG for DMD
+* cache VAE to share between models.
+Sharing is default behaviour for PixArt-Sigma, but the Alpha models each had their own copy.
+Now it'll only be downloaded the first time.
+* added LCM, DMD
+	* note: DMD doesn't install correctly - repository is missing *tokenizer* directory.
+Seems like the symlinks (follow the Snapshot folder) can simply be copied from another Alpha model.
+* simple optimisation: if prompts not changed, text_encoder stage is skipped
+* styles, really should be in own file for easy editing

 ### to do ###
-models still have duplicate VAEs, maybe neatly consolidate them too

-add LCM models?
+test some timestep sequences - but which samplers support custom timesteps?

 ---
 prompt: portrait photograph, woman with red hair, wearing green blazer over yellow tshirt and blue trousers, on sunny beach with dark clouds on horizon